|

 - An ape winds wool, Voeux du paon (PML G.24, fol.
 15r), c.
 1350

-- A woman winds thread from a spindle, The Hours of Charlotte of Savoy (PML M.1004, fol.
+- A woman winds thread from a spindle, the Hours of Charlotte of Savoy (PML M.1004, fol.
 96r), c.
 1420-1425

 - Veturia, De mulieribus claris (BNF Fr.
 599, fol.
 48v), 15th-16th century